This guide is intended for Managed Integration Service Providers (MiSPs) or technical users familiar with making API calls and using Postman.

 Prepare a CSV file with at least one column,

-.(Optional) Include a second column,
+id.(Optional) Include a second column,

-.
+scope.
 This is useful if you need to perform different actions for different records.
 If all records use the same scope, you can omit this column and specify the scope directly in your Postman request setup later.

 Example CSV: